malcolmchetwyn/realestate_investment_app/README.md

 The script outputs various investment metrics, including appreciation rate, purchase price, rental value, break-even year, ROI, and IRR.
 Example console output for a property might look like:

+## get_from_domain.py

+`get_from_domain.py` is a web scraping script specifically tailored to extract real estate listings from the Domain website.
+It leverages tools like Selenium and BeautifulSoup to navigate the website, parse data, and extract detailed information about properties listed for sale.

+### Features

+- **Dynamic Web Scraping:** Utilizes Selenium to interact with the Domain website dynamically, accommodating for JavaScript-rendered content.
+- **Data Parsing:** Employs BeautifulSoup for extracting and parsing relevant data from the web pages.
+- **Customizable Search Parameters:** Supports defining custom search parameters like price range, property type, and others.
+- **User-Agent Randomization:** Randomizes user-agent strings to mimic different browsers, helping to reduce the risk of being detected as a bot.
+- **Data Extraction:** Gathers comprehensive details about each property, including price, address, URL, number of bedrooms and bathrooms, property type, and suburb.

+### How to Use

+1. **Setup:** Ensure Python environment is set up with Selenium, BeautifulSoup, and other required dependencies.
+2. **Driver Configuration:** Set up the Selenium WebDriver to match your system and browser configuration.
+3. **Running the Script:** Execute the script.
+It will start scraping data from Domain based on the specified search parameters.
+4. **Data Output:** The script writes the extracted property data into `properties_data.txt`, appending new listings to the file.

 ## investment_finder.py

 The `investment_finder.py` script is a comprehensive tool designed for analyzing real estate investments.
 It includes functions for calculating various financial metrics essential for assessing the profitability and viability of real estate investments.